Alpha-VLLM/Lumina-T2X/lumina_next_t2i/README.md

 2. Prepare the pretrained model

-⭐⭐ (Recommanded) you can use huggingface_cli downloading our model:
+⭐⭐ (Recommended) you can use huggingface_cli downloading our model:

 ```bash
 huggingface-cli download --resume-download Alpha-VLLM/Lumina-Next-T2I --local-dir /path/to/ckpt